skinahan/DIVA_PyTorch/README.md

 Note: If you see any error message on startup, you may be missing a dependency.
 Verify that you have successfully created and activated the conda virtual environment before running TorchDIVA.

-Use the menu options available to interact with the TorchDIVA model:
+3. Use the menu options available to interact with the TorchDIVA model:
-Select speech targets, run speech simulations, etc.
+List/select speech targets, run speech simulations, etc.

+4. Enter 'q' at the main menu to quit the main program loop.